Concerning a conjecture of Taketomi-Tamaru: Abstract

 \section{Abstract}

 We study the setting of 2-step nilpotent Lie groups in the particular case that its type $(p,q)$ is not exceptional.
 We demonstrate that, generically, the orbits of $\mathbb R^{>0}\times \Aut_0$ in $GL(n)/O(n)$ are congruent even when a Ricci soliton metric does exists.
-In doing so, we provide a counterexample to a conjecture of Taketomi-Tamaru.
+In doing so, we provide a counterexample to the local version of a conjecture of Taketomi-Tamaru.